 Few businesses can say that the past months haven’t disrupted their agency needs; from budget cuts in marketing and comms to changes within teams and in-house resources.

-Whatever the changes have been, it’s important not to ignore them, as the boiling frog did.
-If a lot has changed it’s worth considering whether the agency relationships you came into this year with, are still providing the right support at the right budgets.
+Whatever the changes have been, it’s important not to ignore them, as the fabled boiling frog did.
+If a lot has changed it’s worth considering whether the agency relationships have are still providing the right support at the right budgets.

 At Something Big we are great believers that although there’s never an easy time to review your agency roster, there is a difficult time to tackle it.
-Usually, that’s when it’s already gone wrong and frustrations have set in on either your or both sides.
-Sometimes things like budgets and in-house resource shift gently over time and your relationships with external partners drift apart.
-COVID offers a great opportunity to take stock of what’s changed and take the opportunity to press reset.
+Usually, that’s when it’s already gone wrong and frustrations have already set in.
+Sometimes, things like budgets and in-house resource shift gently over time and your relationships with external partners drift apart.
+COVID offers a great opportunity to take stock of what’s changed and to press reset.

-In reflecting on these questions, has it made you realise this is the time for a refresh?
-Then before you rush off to determine the tender list, consider the type of agency that might be right for you given where you are now.
-A key factor might be whether to choose a network or independent agency, here are some of our thoughts on that: (biased, but undeniable facts nevertheless!)
+In reflecting on these questions, has it made you realise that this is the time for a refresh?
+Then before you rush off to work on the tender list, consider the type of agency that might be right for you given where you are now.
+A key factor might be whether to choose a network or independent agency, here are some of our thoughts on that: (biased of course, but these are undeniable facts nevertheless!)

 Independent agencies ….

-Don’t get us wrong, network agencies have a place and there are plenty of great ones that provide an excellent service for the leading brands and create some amazing marketing work.
-The thing to consider is whether your budgets can continue to stand up to that in a post COVID world, if not you may just get better service, more hunger and flexibility for a smaller agency.
+Don’t get us wrong, network agencies have a place and there are plenty of great ones that provide an excellent service and create some amazing marketing work but the thing to consider is whether your budgets can continue to stand up to that in a post COVID world.
+If not you may just get better service, more hunger and flexibility from a smaller agency.

-Having decided what type of agency partner you’re looking for; you then have to determine the ‘wheat from the chaff’ and find the best agency for you.
-This is going to come down to the type of business you are, what skills you’re looking for and many other factors but in general terms think about:
+Having decided what type of agency partner you’re looking for; you then have to separate the wheat from the chaff and find the best agency for you.
+This is going to come down to the type of business you are, what skills you’re looking for and many other factors, but in general terms think about:

 Even a simple shout out on LinkedIn can offer up plenty of passionate referrals.
 A little insider agency insight here: many agencies wear cobblers’ shoes when it comes to their marketing and largely live off referrals for new business.
 This is great news for you, it means people out in your network will be able to refer you to the best agencies and could save you a lot of time.

 More than 24,000 agencies operate in the UK, you won’t have good chemistry with all of them, so try to narrow down your search early on.
-Start by having some simple conversations first to openly talk about what you’re looking for, build up some chemistry and you’ll soon determine who you can see yourself working with whether that is an agency or not.
-Then when you’re ready you can revert to the tender process or simply do a quick project together to find out if you are the right partners.
+Start by having some simple conversations to openly talk about what you’re looking for.
+Once you have built up some chemistry you’ll soon determine who you can see yourself working with.
+When you’re ready you can revert to the tender process, or simply do a quick project together to find out if you are the right partners.